Cheshire1922/AG-GIMIMods/README.md

 If I share someone's project, it was with permission and will give credits if they want or not

-Personally, I've been playing mods on main server for over a week now(at the time of writing this)
+Personally, I've been playing mods on main server for over 3 weeks now(at the time of writing this)
-(I know people who've been modding on main for months and nothing happened)
+(I know people who've been modding on main for months and nothing has ever happened)
 so I guess it's safe, but we never know what anime game company may do eventually
 use them on a private server if you really care that much about your account

-but to be honest, getting banned is just gonna make you finally quit this gacha hell, win win
+but to be honest, getting banned is just gonna make you finally quit this gacha hell, win win either way

 --------------------